 IB Chemistry SL IB421S (1st Year) IB422S (2nd Year)

-Grade Levels: 11, 12

 Course Length: 2 Years, 1 Period

 Credit: 1.00 per year Advanced Science

-1.125 Weighted Grade

-Recommended: Successful completion of all Ohio State Tests

-through the end of sophom ore year

-Approximate Cost: \$24 course fee; \$122 IB tes st (required)

-Location: Westerville South only
+Approximate Cost: \$122 IB test (required) Location: Westerville South only

 International Baccalaureate (IB) courses are part of a two-year advanced science programme.
 Standard Level IB Chemistry is a rigorous introductory course designed to prepare highly motivated students for future scientific studies.
 Throughout the two-year programme students learn about measurement and data processing, atomic structure, the periodic table, chemical bonding and structure, stoichiometry, energy, thermochemistry, kinetics, equilibrium, acids and bases, organic chemistry and the application of chemistry to medicine and pharmaceuticals.
 Students are required to design and execute an extensive independent experiment that will count for a significant portion of students' final IB scores.
 Students are expected to take IB exams at the end of the second year of a course.